 MUSC Health's Heart Transplant team in Charleston, SC provides the only adult and pediatric cardiac transplantation program in South Carolina.
+To contact the MUSC Health Heart Transplant Program, please call 843-792-9259.

 Since it began in 1987, the MUSC Health Heart Transplant Program has performed more than 400 heart transplants in adults and children.